logbyjungle/ReverendTranslated/README.md

 nginx -s reload
 ```
 The certificate should tecnically be automatically renewed, but in fact I dont know, this is because while trying to set up a way for it to automatically renew it, I came across the certificate rate limit
+The certificates can be managed in the `certificates` folder, you can also create it and put inside them before creating the container

 ---